Leesburg, Virginia 20176

-Brenda Waugh cares most about one thing when she is working with her clients: the client!
-She brings her passion for justice and her compassion to improve the client’s wellbeing to every case she works on, whether it involves negotiating with an insurance company, mediating a conflict between co-workers or helping a family develop a future in a collaborative divorce.
+Brenda Waugh has an office in both Virginia and in West Virginia.
+In both offices, Brenda brings her passion for justice and her compassion to improve the client’s wellbeing to every case she works on, whether it involves negotiating with an insurance company, mediating a conflict between co-workers or helping a family develop a future in a collaborative divorce.
 Brenda cares about you!

 Brenda brings over thirty years of experience to this work.
 While she has ample experience in the courtroom as a litigator, she has also received additional education and training in mediation and negotiation to broaden the skills she can bring to help clients solve their legal problems.
 She provides these options and works with clients to chart the best course for the client.

 Brenda has litigated, negotiated or mediated thousands of cases during her lengthy career.
 As a young lawyer, she worked with Legal Services as an advocate for victims of family violence and for consumers.
 Later, she litigated hundreds of cases, prosecuting offenders in cases involving child abuse and neglect in both Kanawha and Berkeley Counties and winning several cases before the state Supreme Court.